People are lonely because they build walls instead of bridges.

 It took a lot of practice and mental work to become more social.
 It’s not a process that’s accomplished overnight.
 It’s a process of enriching your personality and takes place in many small steps.
 But I’m sure that becoming more social is possible for everyone.

-How to Be Social in 7 Steps
+How to Be More Social

 1. Start small